open-contracting/standard-development-handbook/docs/github/integrations.md

 ## ReadTheDocs

-Used to build the handbook.
+Used to build this handbook and Python package documentation.
 See [the readme](https://github.com/open-contracting/standard-development-handbook/blob/master/README.md).

 ## Travis CI